Derek McCulloch: BBC

 McCulloch joined the BBC in 1926 as an announcer.
 He was the commentator on the first radio broadcast of the FA Cup Final in 1927.
 His health worsened while working for the Belfast station in 1929 but a job was found for him in Children's Hour.
 By 1931, he became second-in-command of the programme and took charge of it in 1933.

 The programme included talks, plays, music and drama serials.
 He was appointed head of children's broadcasting in 1933, serving in that position until 1951.
 He regarded the department as a microcosm of all broadcasting, stating: "Nothing but the best is good enough for children ... our wish is to stimulate their imaginations, direct their reading, encourage their various interests, widen their outlook and inculcate the Christian virtues of love of God and their neighbours."
 In 1938 he lost a leg as the result of a road accident, and thereafter remained in constant pain.

+One of the favourite segments of Children's Hour was S.G.
+Hulme Beaman's Toytown playlets, in which McCulloch played the central role of Larry the Lamb.
 In 1939, the audience for Children's Hour reached four million.
-His sign-off line, "Goodnight children, everywhere," became more poignant after the evacuation of many children from their homes at the start of the Second World War.
+His signoff line, "Goodnight children, everywhere," became more poignant after the evacuation of many children from their homes at the start of the Second World War.
 He resigned from the BBC in 1950 due to ill health, and to become the children's editor for the News Chronicle.
 However, he continued to chair Nature Parliament, which ran roughly every month on Children's Hour.

 In 1954, McCulloch returned to the BBC to present a music request programme for children, Children's Favourites, on Saturday mornings.
 By 1964, the audience for the daily Children's Hour had decreased to 24,000, in favour of television.
 Despite questions in Parliament, the programme was dropped.
 The following year, he ceased to present the Saturday show.
 After his retirement, it was hosted by Leslie Crowther and it became Junior Choice, hosted by Ed Stewart, when the BBC Light Programme was replaced by Radio 1 and Radio 2 in 1967.

 Writing

 McCulloch wrote the book Every Child's Pilgrim's Progress in 1956, a simplified version of John Bunyan's The Pilgrim's Progress, which in McCulloch's words was one of the "greatest stories ever written".
 He also wrote two children's stories, Cornish Adventure (1941) and Cornish Mystery (1950), and gave his name to a series of Ladybird children's books in the 1950s.

+He edited a number of children's annuals, variously titled The Children's Hour Annual, Children's Hour Book and Children's Hour Story Book.